iipc/awesome-web-archiving/README.md

 * [ArchiveSpark](https://github.com/helgeho/ArchiveSpark) (Stable) - An Apache Spark framework (not only) for Web Archives that enables easy data processing, extraction as well as derivation.

-* [warcbase](http://warcbase.org/) (Stable) - Warcbase is an open-source platform for managing & analyzing web archives.
+* [aut](https://github.com/archivesunleashed/aut) (Stable) - Archives Unleashed Toolkit is an open-source platform for managing & analyzing web archives.

 ### Community Resources